EnotShow/youtube-upload/README.md

     "privacyStatus" : "private", # Video privacy.
 Can either be "public", "private", or "unlisted" "kids" : False, # Specifies if the Video if for kids or not.
 Defaults to False.
     "thumbnailLink" : "https://cdn.havecamerawilltravel.com/photographer/files/2020/01/youtube-logo-new-1068x510.jpg" # Optional.
 Specifies video thumbnail.
+    "publishAt" : datetime.date.today().isoformat() # Optional.
+Used to set video public by the schedule.
+Required privacyStatus = "private"

 }

 # upload video